 Symptoms of rheumatoid arthritis

 - Before experiencing any symptoms, a person with RA may feel fatigued, unwell and feverish

-- Weight loss with redness of joints becoming stiff, painful and swelling appears on the effected area.
+- Weight loss with redness of joints becoming stiff, painful and swelling appears on the affected area.

 What causes rheumatoid arthritis?

-- Rheumatoid arthritis is caused by the immune system attacking healthy body tissue leading to swelling and inflamation.
+- Rheumatoid arthritis is caused by the immune system attacking healthy body tissue leading to swelling and inflammation.
 However, it's not yet known what triggers this.